-Through curricula that equip students with extensive accomplishments and perspective, we enrich the intelligence and sensibilities of our learners to nurture the capability of creating new value and culture.
+Through curricula that equip students with various experiences and fresh perspectives, we enrich the sensibilities of our learners to and nurture their capability to create new value and culture for the global community.

 Liberal Arts Education

-- SUAC’s unique approach to art and design is added to the traditional educational core of the humanities, social sciences, and natural science to make possible a distinctive liberal arts education.
+- SUAC’s unique approach to art and design supplements the traditional educational core of the humanities, social sciences, and natural sciences to provide a distinctively modern liberal arts education.

-- Classes are kept small and student intelligence and sensibilities are cultivated through hands-on experiences with traditional Japanese cultural arts such as tea ceremony, kyogen drama, photography, and haiku.
+- Classes are kept small and students' intelligence and sensibilities are cultivated through hands-on experiences with traditional Japanese cultural arts such as tea ceremony, kyogen drama, photography, and haiku, together with modern photography.

-- Students are equipped with the literacy (writing skills, reading skills, information use skills) that is the very core of learning in order to become proficient in writing papers, giving presentations, and all of the other practical skills that are so useful to life in the real world.
+- Students are equipped not only with fundamental literacy skills (reading, writing, use of information technology) in order to become proficient in writing papers and giving presentations, they are also given opportunities to develop other practical skills that are useful in the real world.

-- A practical curriculum that opens up paths for students after graduation.
-As a part of the learning process, students engage in all phases of projects, from conceptualization to planning, drawing up the specifics,and presentation.
+- A practical curriculum that opens up new paths for students after graduation.
+As part of the learning process, students engage in all phases of projects, from conceptualization and planning to presentation and implementation.

 English, Chinese and Other World Languages

-- One needs practical language competency and broad cultural knowledge in order to exercise capability in global society.
+- Practical language competency and broad cultural knowledge are necessary in order to work effectively in today’s global society.

-- Our world languages educational program is reinforced through collaboration with the English and Chinese Language Education Center, which has full-time lecturers in English and Chinese.
+- Our world languages program is reinforced through collaboration with the English and Chinese Language Education Center, which houses full-time English and Chinese instructors.

-- An extensive learning environment provides educational opportunities in the languages of French, Italian, Indonesian, Portuguese, Korean, and others.
+- Our comprehensive learning environment provides language courses in French, Italian, Indonesian, Portuguese, and Korean, among other languages